 Lőcse had a significant role in the wars between King Szapolyai and King Ferdinand during the Dual Kingship, after 1526.
 There had been a long violent feud between Lőcse and the neighboring Késmárk for a century.
 The town, located on an intersection of trade routes between Poland and Hungary, became a rich center of commerce.
 It exported iron, copper, furs, leather, corn, and wine.

 At the same time, the town became an important cultural center.
 The Latinist Leonard Cox came here from English and taught around 1520 in a school in Lőcse.
-On the other hand, the bookseller Brewer from Wittenberg transformed his bookstore in a prolific printing plant, that lasted for 150 years.
+On the other hand, the bookseller Brewer from Wittenberg transformed his bookstore into a prolific printing plant, that lasted for 150 years.
 Also, one of the best-known medieval woodcarvers settled here.

 The town kept this cultural and economic status until the end of the 16th century, in spite of two damaging fires: the first in 1550 destroyed nearly all of the Gothic architecture and another happened in 1599.
 In this period of prosperity, several churches were built and the town had a school, library, pharmacy, and physicians.
 The town was one of the centers of the Protestant Reformation in Northern Hungary.